 - All five counties experienced a decline in their employment-population ratios in both the 2001 and 2008 recessions.
-In the 2001 recession, Kent County, Michigan, experienced the largest drop in its employment-population ratio, while in the 2008 recession, Summit County, Ohio, had the largest drop in the employment-population ratio. - The average decline in the employment-population ratio among these counties due to the 2008 recession was roughly seven percentage points. - After the official end of the 2008 recession in June 2009, Sedgwick County's employment-population ratio continued to decline for a longer period than any of the four peer counties.
-In 2014, Sedgwick County's ratio began to increase consistently for the first time since the recession, whereas Kent and Greenville Counties began to recover in 2010, Lancaster County in 2011, and Summit County in 2013. - In 2015, all five counties saw increases in their employment-population ratios.
-Kent County had the largest increase in its employment-population ratio, growing over 1.5 percentage points.
-Sedgwick County's increased by 1.1 percentage points over 2015.
+In the 2001 recession, Kent County, Michigan, experienced the largest drop in its employment-population ratio, while in the 2008 recession, Summit County, Ohio, had the largest drop in the employment-population ratio.
+The average decline in the employment-population ratio among these counties due to the 2008 recession was roughly seven percentage points. - After the official end of the 2008 recession in June 2009, Sedgwick County's employment-population ratio has continued to modestly decline through 2016, dropping 0.8 percentage points in 2016.
+Kent and Greenville Counties' ratios began to recover in 2010, Lancaster County's ratio in 2011, and Summit County's ratio in 2013.
+The four peer counties have increased, on average 4.4 percentage points since their post-recession troughs. - In 2016, Kent and Greenville Counties continued to increase their employment population ratios, with 1.1 and 0.3 percentage point increases, respectively.
+Summit County's ratio remained approximately flat throughout 2016.
+Sedgwick County and Lancaster County experienced declines in their employment-population ratios, declining 0.8 and 0.3 percentage points, respectively.